Sustainability Report

 Monitoring and Verification

-- ✓Emission data tracked per m² of production and verified under ISO 14064.
+- ✓Emission data tracked per m² of production and verified under ISO 14001.

 - ✓Continuous improvement monitored through CDP reporting and ISO 14001 management reviews at certified sites.

-Through on-site renewable generation, energy and water efficiency upgrades, full fleet electrification, and supplier collaboration, Reynders expects to achieve or exceed all near-term reduction targets by 2027, maintaining continuous improvement toward its 2030 decarbonisation goal.
+Through on-site renewable generation, energy and water efficiency upgrades, full fleet electrification, and supplier collaboration, Reynders label printing expects to achieve or exceed all near-term reduction targets by 2027, maintaining continuous improvement toward its 2030 decarbonisation goal.

 Paris Agreement Alignment